-This was one of the first songs the band came up with for the album.
-Frontman Pierre Bouverie recalled on the band's MySpace site that after that first session, "we were like, 'Oh, s--t, we've got something really fresh here!
+This was one of the first songs the band came up with for their third album.
+Frontman Pierre Bouvier recalled on the band's MySpace site that after that first session, "we were like, 'Oh, s--t, we've got something really fresh here!
 We got stuff going on!
 This is what we've been looking for."
 The excitement and enthusiasm they felt was so strong it gave the band its second wind."

 Drummer Chuck Comeau added: "We had this vision we should try to integrate some really cool, modern-sounding beats in the verses and then go into the big, soaring kick-ass choruses that we're known for.
 That was the kind of mix we had in mind and when we came up with 'The End,' we knew that it really worked.
 I think that turning point started to give us a lot more confidence to keep writing and take a lot more chances, even with the regular kind of songs."